Tim-Alpha/Database-Recovery-Project/README.md

 ## Estimated Time ⏳
 - **Total Estimated Time**: 4 days
+-
+## How To Submit
+- Record a video of your screen while testing all the APIs, including your face and providing explanations.
+You can use any screen recording tool, but make sure the video and audio quality are clear (Ex: OBS Studio, Loom etc).
+- Push your code to GitHub and share the repository link with us.

 ## Note 📝
 The main focus is on functionality rather than design.
 We're aiming for a system that works smoothly and meets the organization's needs efficiently.